ianrtracey/Thor/README.md

-## Thor is an experimental project for building a scalable team platform
+## Thor is a scalable platform for teams